Deployment Issues

 **Resolving the Conflict**:

-Since Mermin uses TC_ACT_UNSPEC (pass-through), it observes packets without modifying or blocking them.
+Since Mermin uses `TC_ACT_UNSPEC` (pass-through), it observes packets without modifying or blocking them.
 Running Mermin at priority 1 provides the most accurate observability data.

 **If your CNI also uses priority 1**, you need to choose: